 We’re pleased to announce our high school summer course is open for registration now!
-We will be holding out CONS 110 – Herpetology course from June 25 – July 1.
+We will be holding our CONS 110 – Herpetology course from June 25 – July 1, 2017.
 See here for more information and to register for the course!

 Posted: October 4, 2016 at 1:45 pm, Last Updated: October 20, 2016 at 4:07 pm

 Have you ever wanted to see what the Smithsonian-Mason School of Conservation looked like at the closed research facility of the Smithsonian Conservation Biology Institute in Front Royal, Virginia?
 Well now’s your chance, plus we’ll drive you out there and provide free lunch!

 Please join us for an upcoming tour to the SMSC campus for prospective students for the undergraduate semester programs.
 Shuttles leave from the Fairfax campus at 10am and return by 3pm, or students can meet us in the lobby of the Residential dorm at 11am.
 Tours include …

 Posted: August 30, 2016 at 9:08 pm

 Mason News / August 25, 2016 / by Damian Cristodero

 Who would have thought a rhinoceros can be so much like a horse?